Newly Swissed Online Magazine

 • The bunkers are not just for show; they have facilities that ensure long-term sustainability, like air filtration systems and emergency power supplies.

-Here’s to hoping that we’ll never actually need to use them!
+Here's hoping we never actually need to use them!

 Switzerland Nuclear Shelters - Bottighofen Thurgau - Copyright Dietrich Krieger/Wikimedia Commons